-Training: Points for the Training Award are earned from professional development events and activities delivered by OSBA or the National School Boards Association (NSBA).
+Training: Points for the Training Award are earned from professional development events and activities delivered by OSBA and other groups and associations.
 The Training Award requires 200 points earned over a three-year period.
 This award does not require an application; the board member will be notified when he or she has earned the requisite points.

 Aptitude: A new category, the Aptitude Award, requires a board member to demonstrate an understanding and comprehension of a variety of board governance skills based on six leadership areas: vision, accountability, policy, community engagement, relationships and advocacy.
 To receive this award, board members must receive an 80% passing score on an online assessment.
 The assessment will be offered in June and July and may be taken multiple times by a board member who does not receive an 80% score and wants to try again during the annual assessment period.

 Recognition: A board member may be nominated for the Recognition Award by his or her own school board by a majority vote of the board.
 This award replaces the previous Outstanding Board Member Award and honors board members most dedicated to the craft of being a model board member.